Harboring ambitions: Gulf states scramble for Somalia

 “For Somalis themselves, this kind of geopolitical game of chess, where Somalia is solely a proxy conflict to the trouble in the Gulf, this is obviously bad news,” said Harry Verhoeven, professor at Georgetown University in Qatar.

+(This version of the story corrects title of former national security adviser, para 25)

-Additional reporting by Noah Browning, Alex Cornwell and Ghaida Ghantous in Dubai, Abdiqani Hassan in Bosaso, Somalia, and Abdi Sheikh in Mogadishu; Editing by Ed Cropley and Giles Elgood
+Additional reporting by Noah Browning, Alexander Cornwell and Ghaida Ghantous in Dubai, Abdiqani Hassan in Bosaso, Somalia, and Abdi Sheikh in Mogadishu; Editing by Ed Cropley and Giles Elgood